aayamdahal/undergraduation-crm/README.md

 ## 🧪 Mock data & Firestore schema

 - Mock records live in `src/data/students.ts` and are loaded into an in-memory Map on boot.
-Time-based fields are shifted relative to "now" for realistic recency signals.【
+Time-based fields are shifted relative to "now" for realistic recency signals.

-- When Firestore is configured, `subscribeToStudents` listens for document changes and subcollection updates to hydrate the UI in realtime.【
+- When Firestore is configured, `subscribeToStudents` listens for document changes and subcollection updates to hydrate the UI in realtime.

 - Seed Firestore with a `students` collection that mirrors the fields in `Student` (`status`, `lastContacted`, `highIntent`, etc.) and subcollections for `timeline`, `notes`, `communications`, and `reminders`.
 Missing subcollections are auto-fetched on demand and merged with any arrays stored on the parent document.